NHSDigital/digital-prevention-services-portfolio/app/events/winter-2025.md

 ### 13:45 – ChildHealth (Amy Glees)

-Building healthier futures – the story and vision behind digital child health​
+Building healthier futures – the story and vision behind digital child health​.

 ### 14:00 – HPV (Adam Withers and team)

-HPV Self-Testing: What can you expect to see in 2026?
+Explore how we'll be launching this new national service, what opportunities are on the horizon, and what this means for the future of cervical screening.

 ### 14:15 – NHS Health Check Online (Rob Bridgewater)

-Not everyone gets the same chance to prevent cardiovascular disease...
+Cardiovascular disease is one of the nation's biggest killers, and NHS Health Checks are one way to stop it before it happens.

 ### ==14:30 - Break==